MSKose/movie-app-react/README.md

   });
 ```

-- Use this method to `Sign in existing users` :
+- Firebase method to `Sign in existing users` :

 ```jsx
 import { getAuth, signInWithEmailAndPassword } from 'firebase/auth';